How To Spot and Stop Elder Financial Abuse

 The financial exploitation of the elderly happens more than you think.
 And unfortunately, it's usually caused by people the victim is closest with.

-From a caregiver who comes over to do laundry and steals a debit card, to a family member who finds themselves in trouble and clears out their grandmother’s bank account — elder financial abuse comes in many different forms, and often involves relatives and close acquaintances.
+From a caregiver who comes over to do laundry and steals a debit card, to a family member who finds themselves in trouble and clears out their grandmother's bank account — elder financial abuse comes in many different forms, and unfortunately, it often involves relatives and close acquaintances.
 There are also other broader types of scams out there specifically targeting seniors.
-In this article, we discuss all of these types of financial abuse, some common warning signs, and what you can do to prevent abuse from happening in the first place.
+In this article, we discuss all of these types of scams against the elderly some common elder financial abuse red flags, and what you can do to prevent elder financial abuse from happening in the first place.

 What is elder financial abuse?